moxious/community/README.md

 a champion of someone else's open source community, or if you admire a creator, please add their stuff.

 For more details, please see  [contributing to this repo](CONTRIBUTING.md)

+## Be Interviewed: Contribute What's In Your Head

+If you are a community professional, I am interested in talking to you.
+[Please contact me here](mailto:allen.m.david@gmail.com) and let's talk.
+I would want to interview you on a zoom call for a casual chat.
+That video is going to end up posted, and I would add it to our list of media for later summarization.

 ## What do we have so far?